The Student Loan Bankruptcy Myth

-Different formulas are used specifically to test for your personal dischargeability of student loans—the most common of which is the “Brunner Test.”
+Different formulas are used specifically to test for your personal dischargeability of student loans — the most common of which is the “Brunner Test,” which is used by 9 of the 13 judicial circuit courts.
 Prior to 2005, the bankruptcy law allowed individuals to eliminate student loan debt much easier than it does now.
-The changes made to the bankruptcy code in 2005 placed restrictions on who can get rid of their student loans when they file for bankruptcy.
-Obviously, most people don’t file for bankruptcy based solely on student loans, but in some instances, the amount of debt they carry including student loans is crushing, and if they prove the right elements, they may qualify for a student loan bankruptcy.
-Only an expert bankruptcy attorney can properly evaluate your claim and see if a student loan bankruptcy is right for you!
+The changes made to the bankruptcy code in 2005 placed restrictions on who can discharge their student loan debt when they file for bankruptcy.
+Most individuals don’t file for bankruptcy based solely on student loans, but in some instances, the amount of debt they carry including student loans is crushing, and if they prove the right elements, there is some hope they may qualify for a student loan bankruptcy.

 Erasing Student Loan Debt Under the Brunner Test

-Under the Brunner test, if you can prove undue hardship, your student loans can be completely erased!
-Again, being approved for a student loan bankruptcy is not easy to prove, and most people cannot meet this burden of undue hardship, but only a qualified attorney can let you know what your chances are of having your student loans erased with a student loan bankruptcy.
-If you qualify for a discharge of your student loans by filing for bankruptcy, you can make sure that no one can ever come back and try to collect against you for these debts.
+Under the Brunner test, if you can prove undue hardship, your student loans can be completely discharged.
+Again, being approved for a student loan bankruptcy is not easy, and many people cannot meet this burden of undue hardship, but only a qualified attorney can let you know what your chances are of having your student loans erased with a student loan bankruptcy.

-And once you file your student loan bankruptcy case, student loan bill collectors are automatically barred from contacting you any longer regarding them—buying you necessary time to work with a specialist who can erase those student loan debts or put you in touch with professionals who can help consolidate your defaulted loans!
-Our team of attorneys are experts and will provide you with the resources and tools necessary to determine your eligibility for a student loan bankruptcy under the bankruptcy code!
+Once you file your student loan bankruptcy case, student loan bill collectors are automatically barred from contacting you any longer regarding them—buying you necessary time to work with a specialist who can erase those student loan debts or put you in touch with professionals who can help consolidate your defaulted loans.

 Chances of Student Loan Bankruptcy Success?

+Every person’s situation is different and the changes to the bankruptcy code have made it very difficult to discharge your student loans.
+Erasing student loans is usually not the only reason a person files for bankruptcy.
 The only way we can tell if you may qualify for a student loan bankruptcy is if you contact us for a free evaluation.
-Every person’s situation is different and the changes to the bankruptcy code have made it very difficult to discharge your student loans.
-Erasing student loans is usually not the only reason a person files for bankruptcy, and our team is happy to discuss your overall plan for free in a confidential manner!
-Erasing other types of debt may help alleviate the serious burdens in your life as well.

 Where Do I Go From Here?